swiftlang/swift-evolution/proposals/nnnn-actors.md

 ### Actor classes

 This proposal introduces *actor classes* into Swift.
-An actor class is a form of class that protects access to its mutable state.
-For the most part, an actor class is the same as a class:
+An actor class is a form of class that protects access to its mutable state, and is introduced with "actor class":

 ```swift
 actor class BankAccount {